nmbrodnax/ppol-670-nb775/pset1.md

 ####Part 3 - Conditionals, Loops, and Functions
 Define a function called `exclaim()` that takes a string and returns `True` fi the string contains at least one exclamation point.
 Otherwise it should return `False`.
 You must use a `for` or `while` loop as part of your function definition.
 If your function works correctly, `exclaim("p!ayer")` should return `True` and `exclaim("apple")` should return `False`.
 Include your function definition along with statements to evaluate it in your *pset1_netid.py* script.

+*Adapted from CSCI-A 201/597 taught by Erik Wennstrom